rlaaals/ossp_project/README.md

   3. Choose whether the cloth is Outer, Top, Bottom, Shoes, Cap(Hat)
   4. Click the ADD button to add and the save cloth into the closet

+# Favorite page
+Favorite page is where you save the codi which appeals to you.